Rona, Acairseid Mhor anchorage with Skye in the background

 My visit Summer 2018

 I set sail from Ullapool and completed the 76 mile voyage without incident.
 On arrival at Rona I navigated the narrows into Acairseid Mhor.
 The Gaelic translates to Big Harbour and how descriptive this is.
 The ‘harbour’ is all but invisible from the open sea to the west.
 The channel is narrow and winds between reefs and rocky shore.
 In the 16th century Rona became a refuge for pirates who made a base at Acersaid Mhor, then known as Port nan Robairean – “port of the robbers”.
-Due to the hidden nature of the inlet, it was a preferred and secure hiding place to pounce on passing trading ships.
+Due to the hidden nature of the inlet, it was a secure hiding place from which to pounce on passing trading ships.

 South to Am Teampull

 I picked up the main north – south path and elected to head south.
 The track was well founded if not a bit lumpy in places, but a good running surface.
 Over to the right lay Acairseid Mhor with the yachts lying in the shelter of the natural harbour.
 It was a hot day for running.
 At one point I left the path and ventured up a steep scramble of a slope to a high vantage point.
 From there was a stunning view over to the Applecross mountains on the mainland.
 Returning to the main track I came to the remains of the Doire na Guaile settlement.

 On reaching the south end of the island I found the ruins of the 14th century chapel An Teampull.
 The ruin sits on the most southerly patch of land where a building can sit.
 Below lies, rocks and steep drop to the tidal spit joining the island of Garbh Eilean.
 (Heather Island)